ljbo82/c-cpp-gcc-builder/README.md

 cpp-project-builder (documentation and core) is distributed under MIT License.
 Please see the [LICENSE](LICENSE) file for details on copying and distribution.

 Examples are under public domain.

+Extra components (found in **extra** directory) may have their own licenses.
+Check each component in order to verify the applicable license.

 ## Usage